russellb/apex/docs/README.md

 #### Deploy using KIND

 > **Note**
 > This section is only if you want to build the controller stack.
-If you want to attach to a running controller, see [The Apex Agent](#the-apex-agent).
+If you want to attach to a running controller, see [Deploying the Apex Agent](#deploying-the-apex-agent).

 You should first ensure that you have `kind`, `kubectl` and [`mkcert`](https://github.com/FiloSottile/mkcert) installed.